mozilla/pontoon/docs/admin/deployment.rst

 ``HMAC_KEY``
    Required.
 Secret key used for hashing passwords.

+``PIPELINE_BABEL_BINARY``
+   Required.
+Command for executing Babel_ during the build process.

+   The Heroku Python buildpack moves the project's code around during the build process, so specifying this is important as you can't rely on babel or node to be in your ``PATH``.
+Set this to ``./.heroku/node/bin/node ./node_modules/babel/bin/babel/index.js`` to get minification working properly on Heroku.

 ``PIPELINE_YUGLIFY_BINARY``
    Required.
 Command for executing Yuglify_ during the build process.

-   The Heroku Python buildpack moves the project's code around during the build process, so specifying this is important as you can't rely on yuglify or node to be in your ``PATH``.
-Set this to ``./.heroku/node/bin/node ./node_modules/yuglify/bin/yuglify`` to get minification working properly on Heroku.
+Set this to ``./.heroku/node/bin/node ./node_modules/yuglify/bin/yuglify``.

 ``SECRET_KEY``
    Required.
 Secret key used for sessions, cryptographic signing, etc.